 Because backpacking isn’t the only way to explore outdoors, here are some thoughts for my fellow bikepackers and bicycle tourers.

 Does the BigBlue work well for bikepacking?
-Personally, when given the chance to bring it on a long trip, I decided it was a bit too bulky.
+Though I’ve considered bringing it on long bikepacking trips (with a minimalist bikepacking bag setup) I ultimately decided it was a bit too bulky.
 While it would technically fit in my frame bag or along the bottom of a large seat bag, I couldn’t figure out how to securely drape all those panels over my gear while riding.
+BigBlue does have a 21W version with one less panel, which might be helpful in this case.

-For bike touring with a rack and panniers, I think the BigBlue would be great.
+For more heavily loaded bike touring, with a rack and panniers, I think the BigBlue would be great.
 You could easily attach it over the top of your rear rack and be churning out electrons all day long.

 More Backpacking Resources